koolreport/examples/reports/pivot/widget_field_order/_description.md

-This example show how to customize the row header and column header of Pivot Table and PivotMatrix widget.
+This example shows how to customize the row header and column header of Pivot Table and PivotMatrix widget.

 Under the `"map"` property, you add `"rowHeader"` and `"columnHeader"` sub properties.
 Those properties are defined by a function that will receive row or column header text as parameters.
 You can add custom processes to transform the row and column headers to desired one and return it.